aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/saveas/xltx-to-wmf/_index.md

 ---
-title: Save XLTX as WMF API for PHP
+title: Save XLTX as WMF using PHP
-description: Using Aspose.Cells Cloud SDK for PHP to save XLTX format file as WMF format file.
+description: Utilizing Aspose.Cells Cloud SDK for PHP to save XLTX format file as WMF format file.
-url: /php/saveas/xltx-to-wmf/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="PHP API to save XLTX as WMF" h2="PHP library to save XLTX as WMF" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in PHP.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLTX as WMF" h2="PHP library for saving XLTX as WMF" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in PHP.
 This is a professional solution to save XLTX as WMF and other document formats online using PHP." urlsection="saveas/xltx-to-wmf/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLTX file as WMF in PHP" >}}